 Trading the Ichimoku cloud trading system is simple and fun because it’s an all in one trading indicator which produces concise trading signals.
 Here is how you trade it:

-- Traders keep an eye on whether price is above, below, or inside the Kumo cloud
+- Identify whether price is above, below, or inside the Kumo cloud

-- Keep a close eye at the Tenkan-sen or conversion line and Kijun-sen base lines location.
+- Watch the Tenkan-sen or conversion line and Kijun-sen base lines location.

 - Define the overall trend using the cloud

 - The next step is to find your entry

 - Wait for a period of consolidation or pullback to the cloud support for ideal entry.